A7med23/obsidian-sync/Writing/Dear New Year.md

 Yea I’m broken, yea I’m shattered
 Yea I’m betrayed, yea I’m battered
 Yea I’m lost, yea I’m scattered
-Yea I’m alone and nothing I’ve done ever mattered Still even on my knees, you looking at me’s break neck What i make in a week’s worth your yearly check Hottest in this town even your girl’s on deck
+Yea I’m alone and nothing I’ve done ever mattered (end it at around 51s the beat change) Still even on my knees, you looking at me’s break neck What i make in a week’s worth your yearly check Hottest in this town even your girl’s on deck
 Don’t cross me I’m crazy might h it ur dome with this blick Their arsenal’s a tickle yea i ain’t even nicked
-Yea that crown’s ending up on my head with their blood on it
+Yea that crown’s ending up on my head with their blood on it (end at the beat change)

 The past few years been really rough on me
 Pushed through them with quite the difficulty
-They didn’t answer my pleas
+They didn’t answer my pleas (say this before the chorus)

 So if you please
 Am not asking for wealth or the cure to a disease